-Be very careful clicking on ads on websites that you visit.
+Some ads on websites, even legitimate ones, may contain malware.
+Therefore, be very careful clicking on ads on websites that you visit.
 Those ads could lead to malicious content.
 Some if not many ads are legitimate, but some lead to malicious content.

 Do not allow your children to use the computer you use for banking or other sensitive activities.
 Children will visit many sites and potentially download viruses as they download games or visit social websites.
 Therefore, it is not a good idea to allow your children to use the same computer you use for paying bills, for work, etc. Even if you must, they should have their own non-administrator account.
 Again, I have had to restore many computers where the parent let the children use the computer.
 Each person should have their own account on the computer and the children should not have administrative privileges on the computer.

-Back It Up!
 This is so simple and yet so many people fail to do this.
 Ensure that you have a backup software on your computer that backs up your files to the cloud or to a another disk drive, e.g., a portable disk drive.
 This way not only will you be able to restore your files if there is device failure, but also if your files were infected by a virus.
 There was one occasion where a computer was infected by the cryptolock malware.
 However, because there were backups there was no loss of data.
 On another occasion, the company did not backup their data and was helpless after the crypto virus encrypted all of their files and demanded a ransom to unencrypt them.
 So backup your files.
 That is the first line of defense for protecting your data.

 Reggie’s PC Resources is a reseller for Carbonite backup and I would be happy to get you protected by securing a backup solution for you.